This project was released in endless-sphere forum, and it has quite some history, and previous hackaday coverage.

 Here are some high-res images for reference:

-Poking your critical analog signals with RF connectors should be taught in school:
+Poking your critical analog signals with RF connectors should be mandatory in school:

 An old prototype that can show the isolation cleareances.
 With newer boards you don't see through the thick soldermask